bourquenoud/ass/README.md

 ## Using the assembler

-***INFO*** *: The generated assemblers can currently only output [Intel HEX](https://en.wikipedia.org/wiki/Intel_HEX) files.
+***INFO*** *: The generated assemblers can currently only output Intel HEX, Xilinx COE and VHDL arrays.
 More format will be added in the near future.
-For now you can use a converter from HEX to the format you want.*
+You can implement you own output format using the `%output` command*

 To compile an assembler file using our newly built assembler use :